gmertk/SwiftAlgorithmsClassroom/README.md

 - Write assignments, tutorials, examples, etc.
 - Help others by reviewing their solutions.
 - Fix any bugs you found.
 - Don't forget to be respectful all the time.
 Please read the [Contributor Code of Conduct](https://github.com/gmertk/SwiftAlgorithmsClassroom/blob/master/COC.md).
-You agree to abide its terms by participating in this project.
+You agree to abide its terms by participating in this project

+- Ahmad Sharafudeen says that this community is amazing.